-Blazer & Trousers Tailored blazer and full length trousers Suit Tailored 2 or 3 piece suit, full length trousers.
-Trousers that have pronounced external stitching and/or rivets are considered to be jeans and are not allowed Shirt A collared shirt Shoes Tan, brown or black heeled shoe worn with a sock Tie A tie or bow tie must be worn with the collared shirt Pullover V neck pullovers only that allow the tie to be seen are acceptable.
+Blazer & Trousers Tailored blazer and full length trousers

+Suit Tailored 2 or 3 piece suit, full length trousers.
+Trousers that have pronounced external stitching and/or rivets are considered to be jeans and are not allowed

+Shirt A collared shirt

+Shoes Tan, Brown or black heeled shoe worn with a sock Tie A tie or bow tie must be worn with the collared shirt acceptable.
 Round neck and roll neck are therefore unacceptable